-The Law of Unintended Consequences is always in play because we cannot even accurately predict the future consequences/effects of neither our own choices nor the choices of others.
+The Law of Unintended Consequences is always in play because we cannot even accurately predict the future consequences/effects of our own choices much less the choices of others.
 No matter how intelligent we are, how educated we may become, how hard and diligently we may apply ourselves, how pure and altruistic our motives may appear to ourselves and others, how thoroughly “thought-out” our solutions to man’s problems may be, they are all ultimately doomed to failure because of our inherent selfishness, faulty perceptions, and limited intellects pervading every so-called solution with their corruption.
 In short, all our human-derived schemes and plans are subject to the relentless and pervasive effects of Murphy’s eponymous law.

 Such a recognition forms one of the essential doctrines of Christianity, “essential” meaning a refusal to believe such a doctrine disqualifies a person from being a Christian, period.
 The theological term for this doctrine is “The Depravity of Man,” which you may find defined in our Statement of Faith for your reading pleasure.